 Items selected must meet one or more of these criteria but not every item that meets one or more of them will be selected.
-The District strongly encourages patrons to suggest items, topics or authors they would like to see included in the collection.
-Requests may be met through resource sharing with other libraries, electronic delivery or other means.
+FVRL strongly encourages patrons to suggest items, topics or authors they would like to see included in the collection.
+Requests may be met through purchase, resource sharing with other libraries, electronic delivery or other means.

 Individual items, which in and of themselves may be controversial or offensive to some patrons or staff, may be selected if their inclusion will contribute to the range of viewpoints in the collection as a whole and if they meet one or more of the criteria listed.

-The review committee will give the Executive Director a recommendation based on the judgment of the members of the committee as to whether the material was appropriately selected and made accessible under this policy.
-Because of the need to meet individual as well as group preferences, the number of forms received will not be a factor in reaching a recommendation.
+The review committee will give the Executive Director their recommendation based on the judgment of the members of the committee as to whether the material was appropriately selected and made accessible under this policy.
+Because of the need to accommodate individual as well as group requests, the number of forms received will not be a factor in reaching a recommendation.
 The Executive Director will make a final decision regarding the material and reply to the individual or groups in writing as soon as practical.

 The Board recognizes that discarding materials is an important part of maintaining the collection in order to keep the collection fresh and free of outdated and worn/damaged materials.
 Discarding materials is vested in the Executive Director, who may authorize qualified staff to assist.
 Materials discarded will be deemed to have been discarded by the Board.